ProgrammerDan/civcraft-vm/README.md

 2. Most of them are "good" mods and after cloning them locally you can issue:

-    mvn clean package "-Dbuild.number=Local"
+    * `mvn clean package "-Dbuild.number=Local"`

-That builds the mod, and puts the output jar in ./target off the repository root.
+    * That builds the mod, and puts the output jar in ./target off the repository root.

-The build.number stuff just gives a meaningful assignment to the incremental build number in the POM (maven details, go read up on it).
+    *  The build.number stuff just gives a meaningful assignment to the incremental build number in the POM (maven details, go read up on it).

-3. Drop the built jars into the ./minecraft folder and restart the minecraft server on the VM.
+3. Drop the built jars into the vm's `/minecraft` folder and restart the minecraft server on the VM.